Friday: 6:45 pm

 Friday night – Cantor Heller chants the service live from the bimah at 6.45pm every Friday night via BelsizeLIVE (www.synagogue.org.uk/services/live/).

 Shabbat Morning – we are maintaining a virtual service, broadcast from 10.00am.
 Each service includes Shacharit, the weekly Torah and Haftorah portions and MussafThe Rabbi records his weekly sermon and the Cantor leads kaddish for those who are remembering loved ones.***

 Experiencing Belsize Square Synagogue Shabbat services, Friday night and Saturday morning, can only be described as a unique spiritual journey!

-Our tefillah (prayer) incorporates a musical tradition that was brought to London from German in 1939, preserving a legacy of Jewish life that cannot be duplicated anywhere else.
-Each Friday night our services are accompanied by our professional choir; on Saturday mornings, our professional choir, community adult choir, or youth choir leads our congregation in the most elegant Jewish liturgical music ever composed, in the main, by Lewandowski and Selzer.
+Our tefillah (prayer) incorporates a musical tradition that was brought to London from Germany in 1939, preserving a legacy of Jewish life that cannot be duplicated anywhere else.
+Each Friday night our services are accompanied by our professional choir; on Saturday mornings, our professional choir, community adult choir, or youth choir leads our congregation in the most elegant Jewish liturgical music ever composed, in the main, by Lewandowski and Sulzer.
 The shaliach tzibbur, our esteemed Cantor Paul Heller, leads the powerful emotions of the liturgy, and our dear rabbi, Stuart Altshuler, always shares a timely message from the depths of Jewish tradition and wisdom.